 Sites sampled in this study included substantial numbers of straight, meandering, and braided stream reaches, and several reaches with point bars as well (Appendix A: Table A1, Fig. A1).
 We expected the stream signature to increase from straight to meandering reaches based on modeling and empirical results from other studies (Iwata et al. 2003, Sabo and Hagen 2012).
 Further, we predicted the stream signature would extend even farther in sites with point bars and braided, multi-channel morphologies, with bars and interior braids serving as intermediate stops for aquatic insect resources that improve emergence success and subsequently allow more adult aquatic insects to travel farther into the terrestrial landscape.
-However, these predictions were not supported by the data, which consistently indicated that channel geomorphology did not improve model fit, or was the least important of the variables introduced into stream signature models (Tables 3, 4, Appendix C).
+However, these predictions were not supported by the data, which consistently indicated that channel geomorphology did not improve model fit, or was the least important of the variables included in stream signature models (Tables 3, 4, Appendix C).
 It may be that increased water–land surface length arising from more complex channel geomorphology may indeed support a subsidy-recipient terrestrial food web that is more reliant on stream resources (Iwata et al. 2003); however, the decay in the importance of aquatic subsidies to terrestrial landscapes, irrespective of magnitude, does not seem to be a function of within-bank channel geomorphology.

-Although in-channel geomorphic complexity did not have an effect on stream signatures, the geomorphic structure of braided river channels does appear to allow the persistence of a unique food web within the floodplain active channel.
+Although in-channel geomorphic complexity did not have an effect on stream signatures, braided channels nevertheless supported terrestrial food webs that are distinct from less complex channels.
 Channel braids and point bar “islands,” support a community of terrestrial predators that can be almost entirely reliant on aquatic subsidies (Fig. 6).
 Because braided rivers represent reference conditions for many streams and rivers worldwide (Ward et al. 1999) and their islands often represent remnants of more natural streamside conditions (Ricaurte et al. 2012), this further underscores the baseline importance of aquatic-terrestrial resource subsidies to food webs.
 Indeed, as with channel meandering (sensu Sabo and Hagen 2012), the increased extent of water–land interface on braids and bars—in combination with generally low levels of terrestrial productivity—seems to result in these zones acting as “hotspots” of subsidy transmission.
 As with true, oceanic islands (Polis and Hurd 1995), such bars and braids may thus provide exemplary templates for studying general subsidy dynamics.
 Further, the magnitude of the subsidy effect on braid food webs remained constant across channel braids for a given cross section, declining only on the edges of the exterior braids abutting the terrestrial uplands.
 This suggests that multiple braids within a river reach may be useful as natural replicates for ecological experimental manipulations of subsidy magnitude, and may warrant further investigation.

 Stream signatures at landscape borders and boundaries